A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsubsection{Bolometric AGN luminosity function}

 In the bottom right panel of Fig.~\ref{fig:convergence_hybrid}, we compare the AGN bolometric LF to the observational data.
 We find that the results are well converged above $L_\mr{AGN,bol}=10^{42}$ erg s$^{-1}$, the value below which the observational comparison is not reliable (\S~\ref{sec:calibration_data}).
-At values below this, the AGN LF at m6 is significantly higher than m7, and closer to the observed data.
-A further increase in resolution is likely needed to be able to match the data at such low luminosities.
+At values below this, the AGN LF for m6 and m5 is significantly higher than m7, and closer to the observed data.
 At $L_\mr{AGN,bol}>10^{43}$ erg s$^{-1}$, the predicted AGN LF is $0.3-0.7$ dex too high compared with the data.
 This disagreement implies that our adopted accretion efficiencies in the thick disc state ($f_\mr{Edd,d}<0.01$) are too low.
 The disagreement is caused by two effects.
 First, for practical reasons, during calibration we almost always plotted our predictions at $z=0$ (we often did not output snapshots at redshifts other than $z=0$ and $z=2$ during calibration), as for most observational comparisons, the data is at $z\approx0$.
 However, the data for the AGN bolometric LF is at a median redshift $z\approx0.2$.
 Mean AGN luminosities grow by nearly $0.3$ dex between these redshifts.
 Secondly, we mostly used L025 or L050 boxes during calibration, and the AGN LF is not fully converged in terms of volume for these boxes.
 Despite these mild disagreements with the data, our AGN LF is still in better agreement with it than had we not used sub-unity accretion efficiencies (Fig.~\ref{fig:efficiency_variations}), and this was our main motivation to calibrate on the AGN LF.